Take 1-2 approved courses alongside UCLA students for college credit!

 *only for students who have completed a college introductory chemistry class

-CHEM 20A: Chemical Structure* [ONLINE]
+CHEM 20A: Chemical Structure* [TBA]

 *recommended only for students who have taken high school chemistry and 3.5+ years of high school mathematics